Altra vs Topo Athletic – Which foot-shaped shoe suits you?

 Conclusion

-After reading through the post, what is my favorite brand?
+After reading through the post, you may wonder which is my favorite option I mentioned at the start.

 Why?

-It’s all about feeling for me.
+For me, it’s all about feeling.
 I still want a shoe to get out of the way and let my body do the work.

 And whereas Topo Athletics has mostly succeeded in the fit, they still feel a bit “manipulative” to me.